 (2) Capital Investments

-The Group made capital investments in the total amount of 42,383 million yen for construction of warehouses and facilities for lease, purchase of facilities for lease and land, etc.
+The Group made capital investments in the total amount of 16,487 million yen for construction of warehouses and facilities for lease, etc.

-The main investments made during the fiscal year under review were as follows.

-1) Completed Warehouses
+- The main investments made during the fiscal year under review were as follows. - 1) Completed Warehouses